Birth Defects & Genetic Diseases,

-Millions of children in developing countries with unrepaired clefts live in shame, but more importantly, have difficulty eating, breathing and speaking.
+Millions of children in developing countries with untreated clefts live in isolation, but more importantly, have difficulty eating, breathing, hearing, and speaking.
 Cleft repair surgery is simple, and the transformation is immediate.
-Our sustainable model provides training and funding to empower local doctors in 85+ developing countries to provide 100%-free cleft repair surgery in their communities.
+Our sustainable model provides training, funding, and resources to empower local doctors in 85+ developing countries to provide 100%-free cleft repair surgery and comprehensive cleft care in their own communities.

 We use the “teach a man to fish” model focusing on training local doctors to perform cleft repairs in their communities.
 Those doctors then go on to train other doctors creating a long-term, sustainable system.

 Patients see their smile for the first time, parents cry tears of joy, lives and communities are changed forever.

 As a result of our efficiency and with the support of our donors and partners around the world, Smile Train has transformed the lives of more than one million children by giving them the power of a smile.

 Join us and change the world one smile at a time.